 A recent article adds more background to the situation that is common in many parts of the USA and Orlando is mentioned as one example of what’s going on:

-To understand more about long-term versus short-term rental property and which one may be best for you, send us your details by using the form below.
+To understand more about long-term versus short-term rental property and which one may be best for you, send us your details by using the contact form.